-- Cross-cutting issues (for example: regional co-operation; trade policy)
+- Cross-cutting issues such as regional co-operation and trade policy

 This policy guidance was developed by the Investment Committee and Environment Policy Committee, with contributions from the committees on Development Assistance (DAC), Financial Markets, Competition, Public Governance, and Trade, as well as the International Energy Agency.

 The first version of this document was presented to the OECD Investment Committee in October 2012.
 A revised version was submitted to the OECD Working Party on Climate, Investment and Development (WPCID) in April 2013.
-The current version was presented to G20 Leaders at their summit in St Petersburg.
-The final version is scheduled for publication in early 2014.
+The current version was presented to G20 Leaders at their summit in St Petersburg in 2013.

 DOCUMENTS AND LINKS